 Maryellen McClain Verdoes

-Assistant Professor - School Psychology Program
+Assistant Professor - Director of Clinical Training of the School Psychology Specialization

 Autism spectrum disorder (ASD) and related neurodevelopmental disabilities (ND) (e.g., attention-deficit/hyperactivity disorder, intellectual disability); ASD/ND psychological/psychoeducational assessment and identification; culturally responsive ASD/ND assessment identification; interprofessional and interagency (school-medical) collaboration and education; training and professional issues in psychology.